-This course provides students with an opportunity to treat patients in a variety of settings.
+These provide students with an opportunity to treat patients in a variety of settings.
 Possible opportunities include treating patients in hospitals, at sporting events, in elderly care facilities, medical facilities, at community events, in hospice care, at local recreational clubs and fitness facilities, and more.
 Students must acquire the required number of outreach hours (50) over the course of the 3 semesters of the program.
-Also included in this course is a number of hours of supervised "specialty clinic" each semester.
+Students are also required to complete supervised "Diverse Population clinics" each semester.
 Students will spend an extended amount of time with a patient under the supervision of one or more instructors completing a very extensive treatment process.